-Diseases and conditions
+Diseases and conditionsFEATURED

 Gonorrhea Treatment Update: What Filipinos Should Know in 2025

-Sexually transmitted infections remain a public-health concern worldwide — and for the disease gonorrhea, medical recommendations have changed as bugs evolve.
-This Gonorrhea treatment update article explains the current best treatment for uncomplicated gonorrhea, what changed from older practices, and what Filipinos should know to stay safe.
-Following today’s guidelines can help ensure successful treatment, prevent reinfection, and avoid complications.
+This Gonorrhea treatment update article explains the current best treatment for uncomplicated gonorrhea.
+It details what changed from older practices.
+It also informs what Filipinos should know to stay safe.
+Following today’s guidelines help successful treatment, prevent reinfection, and avoid complications.

 What Is the Latest Gonorrhea Treatment Update?

 • For persons weighing less than 150 kg: 500 mg IM (intramuscular) in a single dose.
-(OUP Academic)

 • For persons weighing 150 kg or more: a higher dose — 1 g IM single dose.
 (PMC)